 READ MORE ABOUT ERIN MCKCLOSE

 Erin has a great passion for educating, inspiring and encouraging students to explore their creativity in the area of vocal, music and performing.
-“I value every opportunity I have to instill confidence and teach music to a new generation and I believe 2015 will be a great year of development and positive change.
+She values every opportunity she has to instill confidence and teach music to a new generation.
+Erin currently teaches private vocal as well as the Music Theatre Group at ACPA.